relic664/liblistenbrainz/docs/index.rst

 liblistenbrainz provides easy access to all ListenBrainz endpoints, handles ratelimits automatically and supports the ListenBrainz authorization flow.

+Note that automatic rate limiting is applied to the ``liblistenbrainz.ListenBrainz()`` client; therefore rate limits may be exceeded in cases where multiple clients are initialized (resulting in 403 errors from the ListenBrainz Web API).

 For details on the API endpoints that can be used via liblistenbrainz, take a look at the `ListenBrainz API Documentation <https://listenbrainz.readthedocs.io/en/production/dev/api/>`_.